craftingcity/The-Known-World/Notes on the Multiverse/Inner/Underdark/Tables/Underdark Encounters.md

 aliases:
 ---

-Here lies a list of funny, interesting, or otherwise encounters set in the [[Game Notes/NPCs/in Underdark/Underdark]].
+Here lies a list of funny, interesting, or otherwise encounters set in the [[Underdark]].

 # The Shallows' Caves
 - **death**